About Michelle

 What is my professional experience?

-I started my career in 2006 as a medical social worker at NewYork-Presbyterian Hospital.
-During my 7 years working at the hospital’s HIV/AIDS clinic, I had the privilege of supporting individuals living with diagnoses that to this day still carry stigma.
-I became interested in how my patients were emotionally affected by their diagnoses and other life stressors.
+I started my career as a medical social worker at NewYork-Presbyterian Hospital.
+During my 7 years working at the hospital’s HIV/AIDS clinic, I had the privilege of supporting individuals living with diagnoses that are misunderstood and carry so much shame and stigma.
 My particular role did not allow me to delve into some of the mental health issues that my patients were facing as much as I would’ve liked, and I was left with the desire to do more in this capacity.

-In 2014 I joined a mental health practice in Jackson Heights, Queens, one of NYC’s most diverse neighborhoods.
-I provided services in both English and Spanish, and that is where my interest in mental health continued to blossom.
-When I moved to California in 2016, I started doing tele-therapy with individuals coping with health and mental health comorbidities.
-This was pre-pandemic and before tele-health became a thing.
-I have joined several practices over the years and worked with people across the county in two of the most populated states.
+I took a deeper dive into mental health and joined a group practice in Jackson Heights, Queens, one of NYC’s most diverse neighborhoods.
+I provided services in both English and Spanish, and my interest in mental health continued to blossom.
+I moved to California in 2016, and I started doing teletherapy with individuals coping with health and mental health comorbidities.
+This was pre-pandemic and before telehealth became a thing.
+Since then, I have joined other telehealth practices and worked with people across CA and NY.
 It has been exciting helping clients from all walks of life with a range of mental health concerns!

-I joined NOCD where I worked exclusively with clients who were often silently tormented by their OCD.
+I joined NOCD, where I worked exclusively with clients who were often silently tormented by their OCD.
 I utilized ERP as the primary treatment modality and saw how life-changing treatment was for my clients.
 This developed into a strong interest and specialty area for me.
-I eventually decided to continue this work in my own practice.
+I eventually decided to continue this work in my own practice and also added I-CBT as another treatment option for my clients.
 And here I am!

 Professional Credentials: